HumphreyHCB/Truffle-Instrument-Profiler/README.md

-# Virtual Speeding Tool (Prototype)
+# Time Complexity Analyser

-This Repository is for conducting tests on weather its possible to do “virtual speeding” on code in a single threaded world.
+This Repository is for conducting tests on weather its possible to find the time COmplexity of a given java program
-Making use of the truffle API to insert instrumentation to slow down and “speed up” code.

 Some CMD that can be usefull